marvleon/Rust-Practice/README.md

   - `content`: The detailed content of the question - `string`.
   - `tags`: Optional list of tags related to the question - (`Option<Vec<String>>`).

 - **Store Struct**: This struct acts as storage for questions, using a `HashMap<String, Question>` to map question IDs (`string`) to their respective `Question` structs.
 It also uses a `PgPool` type connecting the API to a PostgreSQL database to allow for **persistent data storage**.
-All API actions interface with the PostrgeSQL database as well as the local hashmap.
-The local hashmap allows for faster access times and reduces the amount of times querying the database is necessary.
-This means only one large query is required on startup to load the hashmap.
+All API actions interface with the PostgreSQL database as well as the local hashmap.
+The local hashmap allows for faster access times and reduces the amount of times querying the database.
+The PostgreSQL database ensures all data from the app is stored, even when it goes offline.

 - **PostgreSQL and SQLX**: The program now supports a persistent database using PostgreSQL.
 Please refer to the Installation seciton below to see how to setup your own database and send curls to add data to the DB.